scylladb/scylladb/docs/troubleshooting/error-messages/create-mv.rst

 Scylla logs show the error message above.

-To verify that the node wasn't remove properly use the `nodetool gossipinfo`_ command
+To verify that the node wasn't remove properly use the :doc:`nodetool gossipinfo </operating-scylla/nodetool-commands/gossipinfo>` command

-.. _`nodetool gossipinfo`: /operating-scylla/nodetool-commands/gossipinfo/

 For example: